dubbersthehoser/mayble/README.md

 # Mayble

-A simple book management application for a family member.
+A simple desktop book management application for a family member.

+My sister has a collection of physical books, and wants to keep track of what book has been read, and to whom she lent them out to.

+She asked me to make this application to help her out.

-## Requirements
+## The Requirements

-This app was created with the following [requirements](requirements.txt)
+This app is created with the following [requirements](requirements.txt).

-This program came about as a request to build a book management system for a non-technical user.
-With the requirements of storing a books title, author, genre, ratting, read status, and if it's borrowed, its borrower, and its date.
-The ability to sort books by title, author, and genre.
-To be user friendly, and to be pretty (if possible.)

-The application's book entries are for physical books in a collection in a apartment.
-The expected number of entries will most likely be less then a thousand entries, with minimal duplicates.

-When it comes to read status it's part of ratting system.
-If not ratted therefore ratted status is To Be Read (TBR).

-Builds for the client include being able to run on MacOS, and Chrome OS.
-Since Chrome OS can run Linux apps and the client has ran Linux apps on their Chrome Book before, and to keep the build process simple, there will only be a Linux build for Chrome OS.
-Target builds are going to be MacOS, and Linux.
-Windows is not a main focus for this project, but in theory could be built and used for Windows.
-No promises.
+Technical requirements were to have builds for MacOS and ChromeOS.

+The MacOS build is created using [OSX-KVM](https://github.com/kholia/OSX-KVM) for a proper build environment (I hit road blocks using cgo for Linux to Mac cross-compilation).

+For ChromeOS a .deb build is used with ChromeOS's Linux development environment.

+Windows is not a priority for client.

-# Features
+# Current Features

-- Sorting by title, author, genre, ratting, .
+- Sort by:
+  + Title
+  + Author
+  + Genre
+  + Ratting
+  + Borrower
+  + and Date

-- Search by title, author, genre, and borrower.
+- Search by:
+  + Title
+  + Author
+  + Genre
+  + and Borrower

-- Undo and Redo.
+- The ability to Undo and Redo changes.

-- CSV Import and CSV Export.
+- To import and export by CSV.

 # Build